bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 **Critical features include:**

-⋅⋅⋅A. {color:#369}Track_Popularity{color}
+⋅⋅⋅A. Track_Popularity

    Major indicator of song popularity and later used for correlation and data training in this project.
-It reflects "hotness"    by today's music listeners, calculated by total number of plays the track has had and how recent those plays are.
+It reflects "hotness"    by today's music listeners, calculated by total number of plays.

 ⋅⋅⋅B. Year